-The capture efficiency of a new trap is assessed by comparing the number of captures it achieves per 100 trap-nights with the number of captures achieved using a "control" trap for the nominated target animal i.e. a trap that is commonly used and has met these guidelines.
+The capture efficiency of a new trap is assessed by comparing the number of captures it achieves per 100 trap-nights with the number of captures achieved using a "control" trap for the nominated target animal i.e., an existing trap that is commonly used and has met this guideline.

 Both test and control traps should be set in accordance with the manufacturer's and/or national distributor's instructions.
-Additionally, any treatment (for example, leaving traps in place but left unset) must be applied to both the test and control traps.
+Additionally, any treatment (for example, leaving traps in place but left unset) should be applied to both the test and control traps.